VioletsOleander/vault-vanilla/book-notes/Probabilistic Graphical Models-Principles and Techniques.md

 We illustrate this concept with a simple example.

 Example 12.5
 Consider a Markov chain whose states consist of the nine integers -4, . . . , +4, arranged as points on a line.
 Assume that a drunken grasshopper starts out in position 0 on the line.
 At each point in time, it stays where it is with probability 0:5, or it jumps left and right with equal probability.
 Thus, T (i ! i) = 0:5, T (i ! i + 1) = 0:25, and T (i ! i - 1) = 0:25.
 However, the two end positions are blocked by walls; hence, if the grasshopper is in position +4 and tries to jump right, it remains in position $+4$ .
 Thus, for example, $\mathcal{T}(+4\rightarrow+4)=0.75$ .
-We can visualize the state space as a graph, with probability-weighted directed edges corresponding to transitions between diferent states.
+We can visualize the state space as a graph, with probability-weighted directed edges corresponding to transitions between different states.
 The graph for our example is shown in ﬁgure 12.3.

 We can imagine a random sampling process, that deﬁnes a random sequence of states ${\pmb x}^{(0)},{\pmb x}^{(1)},{\pmb x}^{(2)},\breve{~}.\cdot\cdot$ .
 Because the transition model is random, the state of the process at step $t$ can be viewed as a random variable $X^{(t)}$ .
 We assume that the initial state $X^ {{\bar{(0)}} }$ is distributed according to some initial state distribution $P^{(0)}(X^{(0)})$ .
 We can now deﬁne distributions over the subsequent states $P^{(1)}(X^{(1)}), P^{(2)}(X^{(2)}),.\,.\,.$ using the chain dynamics: